milessabin/spray-json-shapeless/README.md

 Finally, open one of the source files for your Scala project and type M-x ensime.
 Follow the minibuffer instructions to specify the location of your .ensime project file.

 __Note for SBT Users__

 Customize the ensime-sbt-compile-on-save variable if you'd like SBT to recompile your project whenever you save.
 This is disabled by default as it consumes a lot of CPU without much benefit over ENSIME's built-in type checking.

+__Note for Scala Standard Library (or other giant project) hackers__

+You may want to increase the jvm heap size to give ENSIME some more breathing room.
+We've had some reports of ENSIME hanging when retrieving type information in huge projects.
+You can add the necessary flags in bin/server.sh.